Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Discussion

 Our study builds on the MFC, a widely-used framework in NLP.
-Yet, it is by no means the only or the optimal framework, and it has been criticized for the broad nature and lack of theoretical grounding of its frames~\citep{ali_survey_2022}.
-We note that our method is framework-agnostic: alternative framing theories could be readily integrated, whether more generic frameworks (e.g., \citet{semetko2000framing}), or issue-specific taxonomies tailored to particular domains, a rich direction for future work.
-Similarly, our methods for dominant frame detection and sentence-level annotation, while supporting discovery of major trends, limit finer-grained framing analyses, which could be explored in future work.
+Yet, it is by no means the only and optimal frameworks, and it has been criticized for the broad nature and lack of theoricatical ground of its framings~\citep{ali_survey_2022}.
+We note that our method is framework-agnostic: alternative framing theories could be readily integrated, whether more generic frameworks (e.g., \citet{semetko2000framing}), or issue-specific taxonomies tailored to particular domains.
+Similarly, our approach supports both large-scale analyses of framing trends and more fine-grained investigations that future work could further explore the role of minority frames.

-Finally, our framework holds potential relevance for other NLP tasks including argumentation interpretation and generation, and even disinformation detection.
+Finally, our framework holds potential relevance for other NLP tasks including argumentation interpretation and generation, and disinformation detection.
 The systematic patterns we identify in how audiences reconstruct frames could inform models of persuasive text generation, helping systems understand how different framings might be received and transformed by target audiences.